broadinstitute/genetics-kp-dev/DATA/Details/Ellinor600k.md

-## Description of the Ellinor 600k Loss of Function Study
+## Description of the Ellinor 600k Loss of Function Variant Study

 # Paper
 - TBD